 From industry to academia, the right doctor of information technology program can prepare you for a rewarding high-tech career.

 What kind of jobs could you be qualified for with a doctorate in information technology?
-Potential career options may include:*
+Potential career options may include:2

 Walden University’s Doctor of Information Technology (DIT) online program can equip you with the skills you need to thrive in today’s IT industry.
-Learn how a doctorate in information technology can take your IT career to the next level.
+You’ll also be able to focus your degree on one of two specializations – Applied Information Technology or Information Technology Leadership.
+Learn more about Walden’s Doctor of Information Technology and how earning a doctorate can take your IT career to the next level.